ShakeAlert: ShakeAlertLA

-Previously a fourth app, ShakeAlertLA, was developed by the City of Los Angeles and AT&T. This app, which only warned of shaking in the Los Angeles County area, was made available to the general public at the end of 2018, but was retired after December 31, 2020.
+ShakeAlertLA, was developed by the City of Los Angeles and AT&T. This app, which only warned of shaking in the Los Angeles County area, was made available to the general public at the end of 2018, but was retired after December 31, 2020.

 Wireless Emergency Alerts

-In the United States, the Wireless Emergency Alerts (WEA) system is used to disseminate emergency alerts (such as AMBER alerts) to compatible mobile devices within a predefined area.
+In the United States, the Wireless Emergency Alerts (WEA) system is used to disseminate emergency alerts (such as Amber alerts) to compatible mobile devices within a predefined area.
 ShakeAlert is capable of sending alerts to the Integrated Public Alert and Warning System (run by the Federal Emergency Management Agency), which then—through the WEA system—distributes messages to phone service providers who ultimately deliver the alert to their customers' devices.

 WEA alerts are simple text messages, unlike the alerts sent by some mobile apps (as select apps include graphics with estimated intensity and arrival time of shaking).
 WEA alerts may also arrive more slowly than alerts from apps.
 Although unlike apps which must be downloaded, phones can receive WEA alerts automatically as long as emergency alerts are turned on in the device's settings.

 ShakeAlert messages have been delivered via WEA in California since October 17, 2019, in Oregon since March 11, 2021, and in Washington since May 4, 2021.

 WEA alerts are only sent for MW5.0 or larger earthquakes.

 Push notifications

 On August 11, 2020, Google announced that it had partnered with USGS, allowing its Android operating system to distribute ShakeAlerts for California.
 The alerts are displayed using the operating system's built-in notification feature, which does not require an app or a message from the WEA system.
-The feature was also rolled out on March 11, 2021 in Oregon, and in Washington in the days following May 4, 2021.
+The feature was also rolled out on March 11, 2021, in Oregon, and in Washington in the days following May 4, 2021.

 As of 2021, Apple's iOS does not include a similar built-in notification system for ShakeAlert.
 Conversations between USGS and Apple have occurred, but no resolution has been reached.
 However, these devices can still receive earthquake alerts through WEA messaging, or, depending on the state, through apps.